axilmar/parserlib/README.md

 Rules can handle parsing left-recursive grammars.

-Rules also have two helper methods for debuggging:
+Rules also have two helper methods for debugging:

 * `name()`: returns the rule name; initially empty.
 * `set_name(string)`: sets the rule name.